usf-portal/his4936-dh1-project-template/docs/source_analysis.md

 ## Basic Source Information

+Text Analysis

+Look at age of rebel side to judge their association with revival

 * Where is your source located (URL?
 Or traditional media)
 * What kind of source is it?
 (Diaries, records of objects, data tables, etc...)
 * Who, or what organization, is responsible for hosting the source (if online), who gathered the information?